simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 **[Returns]**

 - `value_str`: str
   - String for expression.
-If a value is an instance of VariableNameInterface, this interface returns a variable's name.
+If a value is an instance of VariableNameMixIn, this interface returns a variable's name.
 Otherwise, this interface returns a string-casted value.
 A bool value becomes lowercase (true or false), and this interface quotes a string value by double quotation.
 This interface converts a List or tuple value to a JavaScript Array expression, e.g., '[10, "Hello!", true, any_variable]'.
 None becomes NaN.